nais/handbook/files/deploy.md

+# Deploy

-) - How to get team apps out to a/the cluster.
+_How to get team apps out to a/the cluster?_

 [Back](../README.md)